 The second most common type of EDS is the classic type (known before as EDS type I & II).

 - Loose joints

-- Fragile skin that bruises easily
+- Very stretchy and soft skin that tears easily

-- Poor wound healing and paper thin scars
+- Poor wound healing

-Vascular EDS is quite rare and is the most serious type of EDS.
-This type of EDS is very different from EDS-HT and Classic EDS.
-A doctor who handles patients with EDS can tell if a person has vascular EDS.
+Vascular EDS is quite rare and is the most severe type of EDS.
+This type of EDS is very different from hEDS and classic EDS.
+A doctor who is familiar with EDS can most often tell based on a physical exam and history if someone has vascular EDS.

 - Normal scar formation